AshtonSnapp/rouge/README.md

 type Vec2 is float and float # & is also valid instead of and

 # Other times, you'll want to give a name to each field.
 These are called record-like types.
-type Person is string name & nat age
+type Person is name: string & age: nat

 # And sometimes, you'll want a data type that can be in different states.
 These are called variant types, and their states are called variants.
 type CardSuit is Spades or Hearts or Clubs or Diamonds # | is also valid instead of or